Skip to main content

 Uncertainty PERT Planning Confidence

 The most important lesson for accessibility planning is this: you can be wrong without being careless.
-Estimates fail when we pretend uncertainty doesn’t exist, not when uncertainty shows up.
+Estimates fail when we pretend uncertainty does not exist, not when uncertainty shows up.

 Why estimates improve as we go

 Early estimates often feel inaccurate because they are.
-But that’s expected.
-The purpose of early estimation is not to be “right.”
-It’s to establish a range of outcomes and decide what to do next.
+That is expected.
+The purpose of early estimation is not to be right.
+It is to establish a range of outcomes and decide what to do next.

 The Polaris lesson: estimating the unknown